rrousselGit/provider/README.md

 `ProxyProvider` is a provider that combines multiple values from other providers into a new object and sends the result to `Provider`.

-That new object will then be updated whenever one of the providers depends on updates.
+That new object will then be updated whenever one of the provider we depend on gets updated.

 The following example uses `ProxyProvider` to build translations based on a counter coming from another provider.